2020 Washington Labor Day fires: Beginning and growth

-Smaller fires in more populated areas occurred in Western Washington.
+Smaller fires in occurred in more populated areas of Western Washington.
 By September 9, the Sumner Grade Fire near Sumner closed Washington State Route 410, grew to 800 acres.
 Parts of Sumner and Bonney Lake were evacuated.

 Injuries, deaths, and losses

 78 homes and 60 other structures were destroyed by the Cold Springs Fire, most of which were on the Colville Reservation.

 Infrastructure destroyed by the fires included the historic Manning-Rye Covered Bridge in the Palouse, a wooden railroad trestle over the Yakima River near Prosser, and two other railroad bridges in the Tri-Cities area.

-A one year old child was killed and the father and pregnant mother found on the banks of the Columbia River in Okanogan County badly burned, after attempting to outrun the Cold Springs Canyon Fire.
+A one-year-old child was killed and the father and pregnant mother found on the banks of the Columbia River in Okanogan County badly burned, after attempting to outrun the Cold Springs Canyon Fire.
 The fire was considered by sheriff's detectives a potential homicide, if human-caused.

 The smoke from the wildfire complex forced a Seattle Mariners game to be postponed.